 9. Baby your containers to help them survive the summer

-Plants in containers often need to be watered every day during the hottest months of the year.
+Plants in containers often need to be watered every day during the year’s hottest months.
 Use a moisture meter to check if they need water to prevent over-watering.
 (This is the moisture meter I use from Amazon.)
 If possible, consider moving containers to the more shaded or covered areas of your yard.

 10. Adjust expectations

-In the hottest parts of the country, your garden will probably not look its best during the heat of the summer.
+If you live in a hot summer climate, your garden will probably not look its best during the heat of the summer.
 Pollen in tomato and pepper plants isn’t viable when temperatures are over 100℉.
-During very hot weather, many plants focus on staying alive rather than growing.
+Many plants focus on staying alive rather than growing during scorching weather.